 II.3: SIMD CPU backend

 This chapter writes a second Backend implementation, SimdCpu, that uses those instructions.
 It does not change the algorithm, the model, or any result; it computes exactly the same numbers, just four (and with unrolling, sixteen) lanes at a time.
 We also add the --backend flag to choose between backends, and a small per-operation profiler so we can see where the time goes.
+Then we run it, and the measurement teaches us the single most important fact about decode.
+(Spoiler: the case was not open-and-shut.)

 What SIMD is